 - communicate and debate complex issues both orally and in writing using a variety of media.

-Digital Arts Specialisation
+Design Specialisation, Digital Arts Specialisation and Visual Arts Specialisation

 A Bachelor degree or international equivalent with a minimum GPA of 4/7.